venkat54638/Mongo/README.md

 ## 4. Updating Document Status

-Then by object I set the status true or false command:
+Then by objectID I set the status true or false command.Here , I have set some of them as false and changed them true.

 ```javascript
 const collectionName = "task";